Usability testing questions

 While we’re going to cover best practices further down, one rule of thumb is that you should ask questions at each stage of the user research process – this way you get more in-depth results and gain the maximum benefits from it.

-Usability testing question categories (with example questions)
+Usability testing question categories

 By defining the overall research goal, you’ll have a far easier time narrowing down the list of questions you’ll need to ask at each stage of the process.